Cook Strait: Geography

 The strait runs in a general NW-SE direction, with the South Island on the west side and North Island on the east.
 At its narrowest point, 22 km separate Cape Terawhiti in the North Island from Perano Head on Arapaoa Island in the Marlborough Sounds.
 Perano Head is actually further north than Cape Terawhiti.
 In good weather one can see clearly across the strait.

 The west (South Island) coast runs 30 km along Cloudy Bay and past the islands and entrances to the Marlborough Sounds.
-The east (North Island) coast runs 40 km along Palliser Bay, crosses the entrance to Wellington harbour, past some Wellington suburbs and continues another 15 km to Mākara Beach.
+The east (North Island) coast runs 40 km along Palliser Bay, crosses the entrance to Wellington Harbour, past some Wellington suburbs and continues another 15 km to Mākara Beach.

 The Brothers is a group of tiny islands in Cook Strait off the east coast of Arapaoa Island.
-North Brother island in this small chain is a sanctuary for the rare Brothers Island tuatara, while the largest of the islands is the site of the Brothers Island Lighthouse.

-The shores of Cook Strait on both sides are mostly composed of steep cliffs.
+North Brother island in this small chain is a sanctuary for the rare Brothers Island tuatara, while the largest of the islands is the site of the Brothers Island Lighthouse.The shores of Cook Strait on both sides are mostly composed of steep cliffs.
 The beaches of Cloudy Bay, Clifford Bay, and Palliser Bay shoal gently down to 140 m, where there is a more or less extensive submarine plateau.
 The rest of the bottom topography is complex.
-To the east is the Cook Strait Canyon with steep walls descending eastwards into the bathyal depths of the Hikurangi Trench.
+To the east is the Cook Strait Canyon with steep walls descending eastwards into the bathyal depths of the Hikurangi Trough.
 To the north-west lies the Narrows Basin, where water is 300 and 400 m deep.
 Fisherman's Rock in the north end of the Narrows Basin rises to within a few metres of low tide, and is marked by waves breaking in rough weather.
 A relatively shallow submarine valley lies across the northern end of the Marlborough Sounds.
 The bottom topography is particularly irregular around the coast of the South Island where the presence of islands, underwater rocks, and the entrances to the sounds, create violent eddies.
 The strait has an average depth of 128 m.

-The South and North Islands were joined during the last ice age.
+In 1855 a severe earthquake occurred on both sides of Cook Strait.
+In 2013 two large earthquakes measuring 6.5 and 6.6 on the Richter Scale struck Cook Strait, causing significant damage in the town of Seddon, with minor to moderate damage in Wellington.